OWASP/www-chapter-italy/index.md

 # Welcome to the OWASP Italy Chapter!

-  We aim to organize the next activities:
+We aim to organize the next activities of the chapter:
 * One annual conference;
 * Periodic meetings and workshops.

+How can you help?
-If you would like to host a meeting or speak in one, contact [the leaders](mailto:owasp-italy@owasp.org)
+* If you would like to host a meeting or speak in one, contact [the leaders](mailto:owasp-italy@owasp.org)

-* Spreading the Word - Reaching out for more people, especially outside of the AppSec community.
+* Spread the word: Reaching out for more people, especially outside of the AppSec community.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.